microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 ## RNBD GPIO Based Connection Setup<a name="rnbd-gpio-based-connection-setup"></a>

-The RNBD451 device has BT Status indication 1 and BT Status indication 2 pins which can be used<br /> to indicate GPIO based connection status.
-This feature can be useful in the scenario<br /> were the host MCU can verify the BT connection status by monitoring the status<br /> indication pins other than monitoring the connect message in the serial UART prints.
+The RNBD451 device can use BT Status indication 1 and BT Status indication 2 pins to indicate the GPIO connection status.
+Besides monitoring the connect message in the serial UART prints, this feature is useful when the Host MCU can verify the BT connection status, by monitoring the status indication pins.

 **Ble Status Indication Pin Table:**